Journal of Real Estate Portfolio Management

 Each manuscript should include at the end of the text, a non-technical summary statement of the main conclusions.

 Illustrations must be titled and numbered consecutively as exhibits with Arabic numbers.
+Each exhibit should include an explanatory title, with any required notes below the exhibit.
+An extensive description is not required to accompany each exhibit; the explanation should be in the text of the paper.
 Please check that the text contains a reference to each exhibit.
 Verify that all numerical amounts add up to totals shown in the tables and that significant digits are rounded to no more than 2 or 3 numbers.
 All figures need to be sharp, clear and laser-quality.

 Mathematical Proofs and Equations